FAQs for Prospective Students & Families

 Absolutely!
 Many of the greatest scholarly minds did not receive a classical education in high school, including members of our own faculty.
 We only ask that you bring a desire and willingness to learn, and are confident that students from any background can succeed at Rosary College and beyond – whether in academia, the workplace, the home, or a vocation in the Church.
 You can also take advantage of academic support services, such as college-provided teaching assistants, to get extra help.

-Rosary College provides dual enrollment as an option for homeschoolers and Catholic high schools who have approved our credit for their families.
+Rosary College offers dual enrollment as an option for homeschoolers and for students of Catholic high schools that have approved our credit for their families.
 For homeschool students, parents have the flexibility to determine how these college courses align with their high school curriculum.
 They can count these courses towards the student’s high school credit requirements in relevant subjects, ensuring that the student meets all the necessary criteria for high school graduation.

 There are challenges to attending any small Catholic college.
 However, there are also many benefits.
 Students have easy access to their professors and receive a level of care and attention not available to students at large institutions.
 Furthermore, the small class sizes allow professors to employ the Socratic method of teaching, in addition to interactive lectures with more time for Q & A. Small class sizes mean students have a unique opportunity to learn through conversation.
-We do expect the College to grow fast!
+That said, we do expect the college to grow quickly!

 Online sessions will be synchronous (live), in order to promote productive student engagement with professors.
 That said, online courses will be recorded, so if students have occasional scheduling conflicts, they can coordinate with professors to view the missed class and catch up on assignments.